Chapter 27 | The Smart Optimizer

 Bicycle/Motorcycle Accident Analysis

 In the example below, we attempt to solve for the bullet SUV pre-impact speed that leads to the rest positions of the bicycle, rider, and SUV.
 Note, as of the initial release, only the yaw angle of the constraint objects is configurable.
-Therefore, only the yaw angle of the bicycle will be added to the deviation objective function if "use orientation" is enabled.
+Therefore, only the yaw angle of the bicycle will be added to the deviation function if "use orientation" is enabled.

 Below we see the final optimized solution.